dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 get to its unloading position and unleash the SBS.
 The Narwhal tries sneaking in on the other side of the island, but it detects another sub first, and at very close range too.
-This is considered genuinely bad news, because the Narwhal has no ASW torpedoes\!
+This is considered genuinely bad news, because the Narwhal has no ASW torpedoes!
 All she can do is try and get in the enemy's baffles and disengage, but she's out-sonared, out-gunned, out-dated, and out of luck.
 The Kilo kills the Narwhal, but then the Nimrod kills the Kilo, so honour is satisfied.